huggingface/blog/bert-cpu-scaling-part-2.md

 </figure>
 <br>

-As stated above, tuning OpenMP is something you can start to tweak when you tried all the others, system related, tuning knobs.
+As stated above, tuning OpenMP is something you can start to tweak when you tried all the other, system related, tuning knobs.
 It can bring a final speed up to you model with just a single environment variable to set.

-Also, it is important to not that tuning OpenMP library will only work within software that use the OpenMP API internally.
+Also, it is important to note that tuning OpenMP library will only work within software that uses the OpenMP API internally.
-More specially, now only PyTorch and TorchScript really make usage of OpenMP and thus benefits from OpenMP backend tuning.
+More specially, now only PyTorch and TorchScript really make usage of OpenMP and thus benefit from OpenMP backend tuning.

 This also explains why we reported latencies only for these two frameworks.

-### Conclusion

 ## Automatic Performances Tuning: Bayesian Optimization with Intel SigOpt